andrew/ultimate-awesome/README.md

 - [awesome-open-source](https://github.com/Superp0sit1on/awesome-open-source) - 😎 A curated list of all the best free and open-source software for every need!.
 - [awesome-windows](https://github.com/thechampagne/awesome-windows) - :computer: :tada: An awesome & curated list of best applications and tools for Windows.
 (Clone of  .
 - [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.
-- [awesome-vlms-strawberry](https://github.com/thomasvonwu/awesome-vlms-strawberry) - A collection of VLMs papers, blogs, and projects, with a focus on VLMs in Autonomous Driving and related reasoning techniques.
 - [dev-bookmarks](https://github.com/thuytrinh/dev-bookmarks) - Links to blogposts, books, conference talks and so on regarding software development.
 - [awesome-microservices](https://github.com/ToastShaman/awesome-microservices) - A curated list of additional reading material following my talk at Zuhlke Days 2018.
 - [awesome-anime-production](https://github.com/tovacinni/awesome-anime-production) - Papers useful for hand-drawn anime production.